 Following e-safety drama workshops led by One Day Creative, parents are invited to come and watch the children present their learning from the day.

 School Saving Club

-If you are unable to attend in person, please hand in any money to be paid in, to the office in a sealed envelope addressed to Miss Hale.
+If you’re unable to attend in person, please hand in any money to be deposited to the office in a sealed envelope addressed to Miss Hale.

-For your information the paying in dates for the rest of the year are:
+For your information, the final paying in dates for this year is: